Benedict Generations

 Source found at Ancestry.com.

-Benedict, Benajah (I1274)
+BENEDICT, Benajah (I1274)

 5 Birth per Barbour Collection, Connecticut Town Marriage Records, pre-1870, New Milford vital records chapter, p.14.